0208 057 0467| info@uknationwide.co.uk

-UK Nationwide Ltd (“the Company”) is firmly committed to achieving a workplace environment which provides equality of opportunity and freedom from unlawful discrimination on the grounds of the following:
+UK Nationwide Ltd (“the Company”) is firmly committed to achieving a workplace environment that provides equality of opportunity and freedom from unlawful discrimination on the following grounds:

 • Race;